Having a sisal or flat weave stair runner installed is a great way to add character and warmth to your staircase.

 One of the most requested patterns is the diamond pattern as shown in the top row, but there are many options such as herringbone, basket weave and jacquard to name a few.

-There are softer pattern designs available with stair runner and I feel some of the patterns above work especially well with an English countryside style of interiors.
+There are softer pattern designs available with stair runners and some of the patterns above work especially well with an English Countryside style of interiors.

 These smaller patterns are usually produced without a border to create a relaxed and tranquil feeling.